jsDrome/jsdrome.com/posts/personal/life/things-to-do-first-in-britain.md

 ## UTR number

 Register with HMRC for getting the Unique Tax Reference Number.
 This is used to file tax returns.

+## Filing Self Assessment every year

 Froms required for this are:

  - P60 - Like Form 16 in India: A report of all the tax paid in the fiscal year
  - P11D - Any benefits received